PanAkatsuki/CombatDemo/README.md

 **WarriorCombat** is an Unreal Engine 5 project focused on building responsive melee combat mechanics with modern design patterns.
 This prototype explores core gameplay systems such as combo attacks, lock-on targeting, animation-driven combat, and enemy AI.

-Developed by **Xiaoyu Zhang** and inspired by the tutorial from [Vince Petrelli](https://www.udemy.com/course/unreal-engine-5-advanced-action-rpg/), this project also serves as a study and demonstration of Unreal's Gameplay Ability System (GAS), character states, and animation integration in a C++-driven workflow.
+Developed by **Xiaoyu Zhang** and inspired by the tutorial from [Vince Petrelli](https://www.udemy.com/course/unreal-engine-5-advanced-action-rpg/), this project also serves as a study and demonstration of Unreal's Gameplay Ability System (GAS), character states, and animation integration in a C++ driven workflow.

 ---